adamtilson/adamtilson.github.io/lecture/lec-11/markdown.md

 - `Adjacent`: Two notes $x_i$ and $x_j$ are adjacent if {$x_i, x_j$}$ \in E$
 - `Incident`: An edge $e=${$x_i, x_j$} is incident to $x_i, x_j$
 - `Degree`: The degree of a vertex is the number of edges adjacent to it
+  - The `Degree` of a graph is the sum of the degrees of the vertices.
 - `Cardinality` of set $V$, $|V|$, is the number of vertices
 - `Simple`: A graph is simple if it has no `loops` or `multiple edges`
   - `Loops` are created when nodes connect to themselves